Pomeranian

 These toy dogs are very popular among celebrities due to their cute and attractive appearance.

-Where Pomer>Where Pomeranians Came From?
+Where Pomeranians Came From?

-re the descendants of the big Arctic sled-pulling dogs that live in the northern European region.
+Pomeranians are the descendants of the big Arctic sled-pulling dogs that live in the northern European region.

 They are related to the Spitz family of dogs with their closest relation being to German Spitz.